SheenaStroh/MechaCar_Statistical_Analysis/README.md

 Finally, for Lot 3 we get the following results:
 ![TTest-Lot3](https://user-images.githubusercontent.com/85318060/135922449-5b33b275-c03d-426f-950a-626e7db71ef6.png)
 In this case our p value is 0.042, which is less than our 0.05 confidence interval.
 In this case we can reject our null hypothesis and we know that the mean of lot 3 is significantly different than the population mean of 1500.

+## Study Design: MechaCar vs Competition
+The metrics that I would test when comparing the MechaCar with it's competition are cost and city fuel efficiency.
+I think these would be two metrics that would be of interest to consumers buying the cars.
+The null hypothesis for each would be that there is no statistical difference between the cost or between the city mpg of MechaCar and it's competitors.
+To test this hypothesis I would use the 2-sample t-test for each metric.
+In this example we would have two different samples of data and we would be testing to find a difference between those two different samples.
+Since both cost and city mpg would be categorical data, the 2-sample t-test would be the way to go.
+In order to run this test we would need examples of both cost and city fuel efficiency from a selection of MechaCars, as well as the same data from a collection of the competitors cars.
+Once we had all of the data available we could perform the 2-sample t-test and determine if the values for MechaCar were significantly different than the values from the competitor cars.